s1mark/cloud/_core/monday/README.md

 ## Create codebase
 Store your code in the https://github.com/s1mark/cloud repository under your personal folder
 - `<personal_folder>/beadando/`
+- Create a pull request and the name of it should be your Neptun code

 ## Create bucket
 Create your own storage bucket through the UI